bitterjug/kashana/docs/elm-notes.rst

   4. [ ] Send post on enter in placeholder

+  ``Result.update`` is defined for ``Result.Model`` which is a ``( ID, ResultFields)`` pair.
+Now I need to define update on the placeholder, which does not include an ID.
+Turns out the id value is only really used in ``update`` to construct the URL we PUT the update Result to.
+And, for the POST we're going to do to create the new Result from the placeholder, we don't even need the id.
+Which kinda makes sense.
+So do we need to decide what kind of update is appropriate outside the update message, and pass it (the url and HTTP request type) in as a parameter?

 - [ ] The Success class on fields should stay for 2 seconds and then fade.
   Got the timer to remove the tag but it looks a bit sudden, maybe the